cellplatform/platform-0.1.0/README.md

 ### Extracting Secrets

 When setting up a new developer (or your next machine).
-Extract all your "secrets" configuration files (eg. the `.env` and other `.gitignore`-ed configuration files that must never be commited) by running the [msync](https://github.com/philcockfield/msync) command:
+Extract all your "secret key" configuration files (eg. the `.env` and other `.gitignore`-ed configuration files that must never be commited) by running the [msync](https://github.com/philcockfield/msync) command:

       msync hidden